cschroed-usgs/MLR-Integration-Testing/README.md

 #### Running JMeter tests headless in manager/worker configuration

-Once youthe service stack and the JMeter workers are running and healthy, you can run integration headlessly via a script.
+Once the service stack and the JMeter workers are running and healthy, you can run integration headlessly via a test plan script.

-For example, to run the test for the DDOT files...
+For example, to run the tests for the DDOT files...

 ```bash
 chmod +x tests/integrations/ddot/test_plan.sh